Last Updated: July 21, 2020

 - Access To Your Personal Information.
 You may request access to your personal information by contacting us using the information below.
 If required by law, upon request, we will grant you reasonable access to the personal information that we have about you.
 Note that California residents may be entitled to ask us for a notice describing what categories of personal information (if any) we share with third parties or affiliates for direct marketing.

 - Changes To Your Personal Information.
 We rely on you to update and correct your personal information.
 Most of our websites allow you to modify or delete your account profile.
 Note that we may keep historical information in our backup files as permitted by law.
-If our website does not permit you to update or correct certain information contact us at the address described below.
+If our website does not permit you to update or correct certain information, contact us using the contact information below.

 - Objection to Certain Processing.
-In certain situations, you may object to our use or disclosure of your personal information by contacting us at the address described below.
+In certain situations, you may object to our use or disclosure of your personal information by contacting us using the contact information below.

 - Online Tracking.
 We do not currently recognize automated browser signals regarding tracking mechanisms, which may include “Do Not Track” instructions.